typeshige/typeshige-2019.github.io/_posts/2015-02-21-high-efficiency-and-high-performance-toilet-shoping.markdown

 The bowl and tank are made in the USA and the seat was made in Canada.

-Our water company gives [rebates](http://www.valleywater.org/Programs/residentialHETprogram.aspx) to MaP Premium for high efficiency toilets (HETs) but only if its in the MaP Premium list.
+Our water company gives [rebates](http://www.valleywater.org/Programs/residentialHETprogram.aspx) for high efficiency toilets (HETs) but only if its in the MaP Premium list.